 Why Study Chemistry?

-This couese will try to give you the skills and understanding to make decisions about the way chemistry affects your everyday life by applying concepts into contemporary areas of chemistry including:
+This course will give you the skills and understanding to make decisions about the way chemistry affects your everyday life, applying concepts to contemporary areas of chemistry such as:

 - Climate change